-Appropriate for this grand size, there are also a wide variety of father-son vacation ideas that feature the Everglades.
-You might go on an airboat trip to see the unimaginable wildlife, kayak through the wilderness, or simply take in the scenery during a fly fishing trip.
+Appropriate for this grand size, a wide variety of father-son vacation ideas also feature the Everglades.
+You might go on an airboat trip to see the incredible wildlife, kayak through the wilderness, or simply take in the scenery during a fly fishing trip.

 In any case, you’ll be crafting memories that will last a lifetime – and you’ll be able to hop back to civilization at hotels like the Garden Inn Homestead at a moment’s notice.
-And at the end of the day, you’ll end up with a father-son trip, unlike anything you’ve ever experienced before.
+And at the end of the day, you’ll end up with a father-son trip unlike anything you’ve ever experienced.

 3. Grand Canyon National Park, Arizona

 The Grand Canyon is one of the most acclaimed father-son trip destinations for a reason.
-Grand Canyon National Park, which measures over 1,900 square miles, is nothing short of an iconic sight, giving breathtaking views of nature’s sublime power.
-The only problem is that you might just be so stunned that you won’t have time to do everything you want!
+Grand Canyon National Park, which measures over 1,900 square miles, is iconic, giving breathtaking views of nature’s sublime power.
+The only problem is that you might be so stunned that you won’t have time to do everything you want!